seung-lab/eyewire-public-api/README.md

 # EyeWire Structure & Terminology
 ## The Dataset
-The EyeWire dataset comprises pairs of .jpg from which we can map a 3D volume.
-EyeWire calls these images a `channel` and a `segmentation`.
-The images are grouped into `chunks`, which are then grouped into `volumes`.
+The EyeWire dataset comprises pairs of .jpg and .png images from which we can map a 3D volume.
+EyeWire calls the sets of .jpg images `channels` and the sets of .png images `segmentations`.
+The sets are grouped into `chunks`, which are then grouped into `volumes`.

 - `channel`
-    - an 8bpp greyscale .jpg file
+    - a set of 8bpp greyscale .jpg files
     - the electron microscope images
 - `segmentation`
-    - a .png file
+    - a set of 24bpp RGB .png files for normal `tasks` or 32bpp RGBA .png files for omni `tasks`
     - used to describe which pixels belong to which `segment` ID
-    - The RGBA color represents the `segment` ID: R + 256*G + 256^2 * B + 256^3 * A
+    - The RGBA color represents the `segment` ID: R + 256*G + 256^2 * B + 256^3 * A. The alpha channel is excluded in non-omni `tasks`.
-  `voxel`
+- `voxel`
-      the highest precision of the dataset.
+    - The highest precision of the dataset.
 Can be considered a 1x1x1 pixel cube.
 - `volume`
     - a 256^3 voxel cube
     - each `volume` overlaps its adjacent `volumes` by 32 voxels